Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Related Work

-\textbf{Explanation-Guided Augmentation.} Explanation-guided augmentation leverages attribution insights to actively steer data augmentation \cite{pan2024context}.
+Explanation-Guided Learning leverages attribution information to guide data augmentation \cite{pan2024context,wang2025graph}.
 Rather than relying on random transformations, this approach uses explanations to identify model weaknesses or salient features, then generates targeted samples to address them.
-Some methods use attribute labels to guide augmentation, enhancing robustness to specific visual characteristics \cite{dixit2017aga,xie2024knowledge,ahmad2026leveraging}.
-More recent work explicitly uses model explanations, like concept-based attributions, to find under-represented or misclassified concepts and generate targeted training examples \cite{wickramanayake2021explanation}.
+Early works rely on attribute labels to guide augmentation, which improves robustness to specific visual characteristics. \cite{dixit2017aga,xie2024knowledge,ahmad2026leveraging}.
+More recent methods use model explanations, such as concept-based attributions.
+They identify insufficiently learned or misclassified concepts and generate targeted training samples \cite{wickramanayake2021explanation}.
 This principle has been extended to diverse domains, including widening data pipelines in human-guided reinforcement learning \cite{guan2021widening,deng2024self} and enhancing fairness in organ allocation models \cite{marchese2025causal,jafari2024mambalrp}.
 Powerful generative models have further advanced this field, with diffusion models creating high-quality augmentations \cite{trabucco2024effective,yao2024detclipv3} and enabling guided self-contrastive fine-tuning \cite{ma2025instruct}.
-As key baselines for comparison in our work, some methods augment data by enhancing salient regions found in attribution maps.
-In direct contrast, other approaches mask out these highlighted regions, compelling the model to learn a broader range of features \cite{wang2025graph}.
+As key baselines for comparison in our work, Xiao \textit{et al.} \cite{xiao2023masked} and Chen \textit{et al.} \cite{chen2025generalized} use CAM-based attribution to guide augmentation.
+However, these gradient-based explanations have limited fidelity and may not fully capture the model’s true decision process during training.
+Inspired by subset-selection-based attribution, our SS-CA framework effectively improves model performance and generalization.